 Yeah it was this horror that led me outdoors.
 I walked around for miles and miles every day.
 I know there were days when I would walk 20 hours.
 In sneakers wrapped in duck-tape, when they finally fell off, I stole some new ones from the store or some used ones in a garbage.
 I stole fruit pies, one under each arm to feed myself.
 I’d walk around all the time, mile and miles, through summers, winters it didn’t matter the weather, everyday I’d walk alone.
 I’d walk in rain drenched clothes, frozen fingers, numbed toes, in blizzards hitchhighing around.
 I’d hitchhigh across Long Island through Manhattan into Jersey and back many many times while as a teen.
-I’m sure I built up a tolerance to the extreme weather.
+I’m sure I built up a tolerance to the extreme weather by going through at times blistering heat and frozen wind chills.
 I someway managed to cop a joint or a small amount of pot to smoke all the time.
 It sustained me.
 That goal to get out of that place, find some weed to smoke, share and get lost and try to find out who I was, why I was.

 Why is this happening to me?
 I shouted at heaven with my fist in the air.
 Why was all this happening to me?
 It’s too much for a kid at my age!
 YOU HAVE TO ANSWER ME!
 DAM IT!
 I recall one day early evening it was getting dark and after a long day walking around I loathed going back home to that place.
 I was in Valmont Park and I had had enough.
 I was mad at God or whatever it was up in the sky that must have had something to do with my plight because I had no control and there was nobody else, I could point too that had anything to do with it.
 I didn’t get it.
 None of it made sense and I needed to find a reason to who I was, why I was.
 I had nobody to yell at, so I started screaming at God.
 I was yelling at the top of my lungs at heaven.
 Looking up at the early evening sky I could see stars appearing and I thought God must be listening because I’m the loudest person on earth right now.
 I was livid, red in the face livid and demanded God explain to me what the fuck was going on with me?
 The conversation ended in me screaming: